puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 [pe-javaks]: http://forge.puppetlabs.com/puppetlabs/java_ks
 [pe-concat]: http://forge.puppetlabs.com/puppetlabs/concat

+#### Simplified Agent Install

+On platforms that natively support remote package repos, agents can now be installed via package management tools, making the installation process faster and simpler.
+This will be especially useful for highly dynamic, virtualized infrastructures.
+For details, visit the [PE installation page](install_basic.html#installing-agents).

 #### Razor Provisioning Tech Preview

 PE 3.2 offers a [tech preview](http://puppetlabs.com/services/tech-preview) of new, bare-metal provisioning capabilities using Razor technology.

-Razor is an advanced provisioning application that can deploy both bare metal and virtual systems.
-It's aimed at solving the problem of how to bring new metal into a state that your existing configuration management systems, PE for example, can then take over.
+Razor aims to solve the problem of how to bring new metal, be it in your machine room or in the cloud, into a state that PE can then take over and manage.
+It does this by discovering bare metal machines and then installing and configuring operating systems and/or hypervisors on them.
+For more information, refer to the [Razor documentation](./razor_intro.html).

-*Note*: This is a tech preview release of Razor.
-For more information, see the see the [Puppet Labs Tech Previews Info Page](http://puppetlabs.com/services/tech-preview).
+> *Note*: Razor is included in Puppet Enterprise 3.2 as a tech preview.
+Puppet Labs tech previews provide early access to new technology still under development.
+As such, you should only use them for evaluation purposes and not in production environments.
+You can find more information on tech previews on the [tech preview support scope page](http://puppetlabs.com/services/tech-preview).

 #### Puppet Agent with Non-Root Privileges

-In some situations, it may be desirable for a development team to manage their infrastructure on nodes in which they do not have root access.
+In some situations, a development team may wish to manage infrastructure on nodes to which they do not have root access.
 PE 3.2 lets users take advantage of PE's capabilities with puppet agents that can run without root privileges.
-Details can be found in the new [guide to non-root agents](./guides/nonroot_agent.html).
+You can learn more in the new [guide to non-root agents](deploy_nonroot-agent.html).

+#### Agent Support for Solaris 11

+The puppet agent can now be installed on nodes running Solaris 11.
+Other roles (e.g., master, console) are not supported.
+For more information, see the [system requirements](install_system_requirements.html).

 #### Disable/Enable Live Management

-In some cases, it may be desirable to disable PE's orchestration capabilities.
+In some cases, you may want to disable PE's orchestration capabilities.
 This can now be done easily by disabling live management, either by changing a config setting or during installation with an answer file entry.
-For more information, see [navigating live management](console_navigating_live_mgmt.html#disabling_enabling-live-management).
+For more information, see [navigating live management](console_navigating_live_mgmt.html) and the [installation instructions](install_basic.html).

-#### Support for Solaris 11

-The puppet agent can now be installed on nodes running Solaris 11.
-Support is only for agents.
-For more information, see the [system requirements](install_system_requirements.html).
+#### Security Patches

+A handful of vulnerabilities have been addressed in PE 3.2.0.
+For details, check the [release notes](appendix.html#release-notes).

 #### Component Package Upgrades

-Several of the “under the hood” constituent parts of Puppet Enterprise have been updated in version 3.2.
+Several of the "under the hood" constituent parts of Puppet Enterprise have been updated in version 3.2.
 Most notably these include:

-* Puppet 3.4.2
+* Puppet 3.4.3
 * PuppetDB 1.5.2
-* Facter 1.7.4.
+* Facter 1.7.5
 * MCollective 2.2.4
-* Hiera 1.3.0.
+* Hiera 1.3.2
-* Dashboard 2.1.0
+* Dashboard 2.1.1

 #### Security Fixes